UK Rampage (1992)

-UK Rampage 1992 also referred to as European Rampage Again was the third UK Rampage event produced by the World Wrestling Federation (WWF).
-It took place on 19 April 1992 from the Sheffield Arena in Sheffield, England and aired live on Sky Movies Plus.
+The 1992 UK Rampage event was produced by the World Wrestling Federation (WWF) as part of the company's European Rampage Again Tour.
+The first event of the tour took place on 12 April 1992 in Brighton and culminated on 19 April 1992 from the Sheffield Arena in Sheffield, England which aired live on Sky Movies Plus and which this article is about.
+This event marked the final event of that year's European tour, held in various locations across Europe.
+This was also Miss Elizabeth's final appearance with the WWF.

 Some of these matches were shown on Prime Time Wrestling months later.
 On February 5, 2018, UK Rampage 1992 became available on the WWE Network.

-This event marked the final event of the European Rampage Tour, held in various locations across Europe.
-This was also Miss Elizabeth's final appearance with the WWF.

 Event

 Gorilla Monsoon and Bobby Heenan kick off the show discussing whats to come during the event.

 The first match of the event saw Tatanka defeat Skinner.
 Tatanka hit the tomahawk chop between the eyes, then hit a second one off the middle rope, followed by a back body drop for the win.

 Upon returning from break, The Legion of Doom (Hawk and Animal) were interviewed back stage by Sean Mooney about their match coming up against Colonel Mustafa and Dino Bravo.
 The Legion of Doom would pick up the victory in this match after Hawk hit a clothesline on Mustafa, off the top rope.

 Before the next match, Sid Justice was interviewed by Mooney about his match next with The Undertaker.
 They then switch to Lord Alfred Hayes talking with both Paul Bearer and The Undertaker.
 As The Undertaker went for the Tombstone, Harvey Wippleman jumped on the ring apron distracting him.
 The enabled Justice to take control of the match.
 The two ultimately made their way outside the ring, which enabled Justice to pick up the count-out victory, after as he was able to get back into the ring before the count of 10, although Undertaker was not.
 After the match, Justice continued to attack Undertaker, including hitting him with a chair.
 Undertaker however sat up and hit the tombstone on Justice.

 They next return to the back where Shawn Michaels discusses how he will defeat Randy Savage for the WWF World Heavyweight Championship.
 After the referee got knocked out, Savage hit the elbow off the top however there was no one to count.
 After Sensational Sherri attempted to get involved, Miss Elizabeth came out to stop her.
 Savage picked up the victory after a high cross body from the top.
 After the match, Michaels attacked Savage, and as Sherri attempted to jump off the top rope, Savage moved out of the way and Sherri hit Michaels instead.